 - Picklist variables

 - Multi-select picklist variables

 - sObject variables

-Collection variables of any data type
+- Collection variables of any data type

-Choose Your Org's Runtime Experience for URL-Based Flows (Beta) Considerations for Running Flows
+Choose Your Org's Runtime Experience for URL-Based Flows Considerations for Running Flows

-Choose Your Org's Runtime Experience for URL-Based Flows (Beta)
+Choose Your Org's Runtime Experience for URL-Based Flows

 Are you distributing a flow via a URL?
 That includes things like direct URLs and custom buttons, as well as links in Setup.
-Flip one switch, and all those flows will be upgraded to Lightning runtime.
+You can flip one switch to upgrade all those flows to Lightning runtime.